 Nevada bills face deadline as Legislature enters final days

 CARSON CITY, Nev.
-(AP) — Nevada lawmakers face a Friday deadline dictating whether an array of bills will die or continue in the legislative process.
+(AP) — Nevada lawmakers face a Friday deadline for deciding whether an array of bills will die or continue in the legislative process.

-Some bills have already cleared the legislative deadline as lawmakers push on in the home stretch of this year's session.
-One would rewrite portions of the state's abortion laws.
+Some bills have cleared the legislative deadline as lawmakers push on in the home stretch of this year's session.
+Those measures include a ban on private prisons and the outlawing of child marriages.

-Several criminal justice reform bills must receive passing votes Friday from the Senate Judiciary committee to stay alive.
+Several criminal justice reform bills cleared the deadline by receiving passing votes Friday morning from the Senate Judiciary committee.

 The legislative panel is headed by Senate Majority Leader Nicole Cannizzaro, a Democrat Clark County prosecutor with a reputation for being tough on crime.

-A Friday morning committee meeting is expected to reflect how far the leading Democrat wants to go on criminal justice reform.
+Other criminal justice reform bills were not brought up for a vote in the morning committee, including a bill that would give time credit for a defendant on house arrest.
+It's not immediately clear whether it will receive a vote from the legislative panel by the end of the day.

-Here's a status update on some of the bills facing the Friday deadline:
+Here are status updates on some of the bills facing the Friday deadline:

 MINOR TRAFFIC INFRACTIONS